 An option to save a tooth

 Natural teeth are meant to last a lifetime.
 Even if one of your teeth becomes injured or decayed, it can often be saved through a specialized dental procedure known as root canal.
 Root canals involve the removal of the tooth’s pulp or “nerve.”
-Once removed, it is replaced with materials that seal off the canal from surrounding tissues.
+Once removed, this pulp is replaced with materials to seal off the canal from surrounding tissues.